rangzen/debunk-cloud-native-patterns-go/README.md

 [Cloud Native Go](https://learning.oreilly.com/library/view/cloud-native-go/9781492076322/)
 by [Matthew A. Titmus](https://www.linkedin.com/in/matthew-titmus/) so if you want to go deeper, please consider buying it.
+The book is very well written.

+Note on the source, if you consider participating or fixing code, please keep it stupid simple.
+E.g., I try to not use the Chain of Responsibility pattern in the codebase when it is possible.
+This pattern is very common to chain HTTP Func or in middlewares like in the [Gin](https://gin-gonic.com/) or the [Echo](https://echo.labstack.com/) frameworks, but it can make the code less understandable at the first reading for beginners.

 * [Patterns](#patterns)
   * [Stability Patterns](#stability-patterns)